 - it is based on one of the easy crochet stitches for blankets;

-- it uses 2 basic crochet stitches for this pattern;
+- you will use 2 basic crochet stitches for this pattern;

 - this crochet throw is reversible;